DriveWorks Pro: Specification Flow [send feedback...]

 To See an Overview of a Large Specification Flow

-If a specification flow becomes so large that it cannot be see without scrolling, a preview can be turned on by clicking on the "Overview" button on the command bar.
+If a Specification Flow becomes so large that it cannot be seen without scrolling, a preview can be turned on by clicking on the Overview button on the command bar.

 To Reset the Specification Flow to the Default